 With xselliot, I get trained on your products to run presentations and demos in the same mother tongue, which is spoken in the target markets (no language barrier).

-And because of my hybrid (technical and commercial) professional background, I’ll be able to address technical («how-type») and commercial («what-type») questions from prospects, which give prospects more confidence in your solutions by being more responsive to solve their eventual objections and doubts.
+And because of my hybrid (technical and commercial) professional background, I’ll be able to address technical («how-type») and commercial («what-type») questions from prospects, which gives prospects more confidence in your solutions by being more responsive to solve their eventual objections and doubts.

-During the first stages of my sales program, almost from Day One, I will perform continuous market prospection (and henceforth), addressing prospects that I know first-hand (no «Know Who Barrier») and will devote all the needed time to do this (no «Doer/Loudmouth Paradox»).
-I will ensure that your unknown or barely known products are perceived by qualified prospects as a solid choice and will show them the advantages and benefits of your products.
+During the first stages of my sales program, from Day One, I will continuously prospect the market (and henceforth too), addressing prospects that I know first-hand (no Know Who Barrier) and will devote all the needed time to do this (no Doer/Loudmouth Paradox).
+I will ensure that your (yet) unknown products are perceived by qualified prospects as a solid choice and will show them the advantages and benefits of your products.

 As a result, I’ll bring closed deals to your company.